pascoalf/ulrb/README.md

 applies unsupervised learning principles to define the rare biosphere.

-More specifically, the partitioning around medoids (k-medoids) algorithm is used to divide species within a sample into clusters.
+More specifically, the partitioning around medoids (k-medoids) algorithm is used to divide taxa within a sample into clusters.
 The clusters are then ordered based on a user-defined classification vector.
-By default, our method classifies all species in: “rare”, “undetermined” or “abundant”.
+By default, our method classifies all taxa in: “rare”, “undetermined” or “abundant”.
 In alternative, the user can change the number of classifications.
-To do so, ulrb includes functions to help the user decide the number of classifications (k), but it is also possible for ulrb to automatically decide the number of clusters.
-Besides clustering, uleb includes functions to help evaluate the clustering quality (e.g. average Silhouette score).
+To do so, ulrb includes functions to help the user decide the number of clusters (k), but it is also possible for ulrb to automatically decide the number of clusters (equivalent to the number of classifications).
+Besides clustering, ulrb includes functions to help evaluate the clustering quality (e.g. average Silhouette score).

 For detailed theory behind our reasoning for this definition of the microbial rare biosphere, results and applications, see our paper